codes-by-keshav/Hackathon-WCHL/README.md

    - Open your browser's extension management page
    - Enable Developer Mode
    - Load unpacked extension from the `extension/` directory

+### Usage
+1. Open the URL genrated upon deploying the frontend on ICP Blockchain or directly open `http://uxrrr-q7777-77774-qaaaq-cai.localhost:4943/`
+2. Now click on the installed browser extension icon to open it
+3. Register as a new User.
+After successfull registeration go back to Login screen in the extension and use your username/email to login.

 ## 👥 Team